 - Monitoring youth court when possible, as well as assisting at-risk youth through the court process.

 The Oak Bay Police Department contributed $7,833 to participate in this unit in 2019.

 Regional Domestic Violence Unit

-The RDVU provides follow-up services to select domestic violence cases where there is an elevated risk to victims, and/or their children, accompanied by a need for intensive victim support.
-The team includes police, community based victim service providers, and the Ministry of Children and Family Development (MCFD).
-Assigned members work full time on team activities.
-The Victoria Woman’s Transition House, MCFD and all CRD police agencies participate.
+The RDVU provides follow-up services to select domestic violence cases where there is an elevated risk to victims and/or their children, accompanied by a need for intensive victim support.
+The team includes police, community-based victim service providers, and the Ministry of Children and Family Development (MCFD).
+Assigned members work full-time on team activities.
+In addition, the Victoria Woman’s Transition House, MCFD and all CRD police agencies participate.

-The Oak Bay Police Department contributed $23,342 to participate this unit in 2017.
+The Oak Bay Police Department contributed $25,775 to participate in this unit in 2020.

 Member agencies of VIMCU are the RCMP, Victoria Police Department, Central Saanich Police Service, Saanich Police Department and the Oak Bay Police Department.
 This unit’s mandate includes homicides, missing persons where foul play is suspected, police-related shootings causing bodily harm and/or death, police in-custody deaths, and unsolved homicides.
 The Vancouver Island Integrated Major Crime Unit is intended to gain the benefits of integration, where an effective case management system enhances communication and cooperation between the agencies to optimize and ensure the success of the major crime investigations.

 The Oak Bay Police Department contributed $88,769 to this unit in 2020.